WeiCoastalLab/Coastal-Forecast/README.md

 ## Running System Test
 * Begin server session to activate local host.
 * Run script for test file(s) in system directory.
+  * NOTE: Browser is required to be installed on local machine to run test for that specific browser;
+  i.e., Chrome must be installed to run "test_system_chrome.py".